nickbrandt/GitLab/doc/user/project/milestones/burndown_charts.md

 In particular, it shows how many issues were or are still open for a given day in the milestone's corresponding period.

+The Burndown Chart tracks when issues were created and when they were last closed—not their full history.
+For each day, it takes the number of issues still open and issues created that day and subtracts the number of issues closed that day.
+**Issues that were created and assigned a milestone before its start date—and remain open as of the start date—are considered as having been opened on the start date**.
+Therefore, when the milestone start date is changed the number of opened issues on each day may change.
-Since it only tracks when an issue was last closed (and not its full history), the chart assumes that issue was open on days prior to that date.
-Reopened issues are considered as open on one day after they were closed.
+Reopened issues are
+considered as open on one day after they were closed.

 The Burndown Chart can also be toggled to display the cumulative open issue